travisdoor/travis.github.io/biscuit_object.md

 BObject header contains macros for generating all necessary data types and structures needed by object.
 Class table definition and its global instance is created here.

-- First block define 'MyObject' derived from 'BObject' fallowed by list of virtual function definitions.
+- First block define 'MyObject' derived from 'BObject' followed by list of virtual function definitions.

 - Second block declare MyObjectParams structure later passed into object constructor.